Zeevou's Terms of Service

-Welcome to Zeevou, an online accounting and personal finance management service designed especially for small businesses.
+Welcome to Zeevou, an online hub of automation tools for hospitality owners and managers.
 These Terms of Service are intended to explain our obligations as a service provider and Your obligations as a customer.
 Please read them carefully.

 These Terms are binding on any use of the Service and apply to You from the time that Zeevou provides You with access to the Service.

 The Service will evolve over time based on user feedback.
 These Terms are not intended to answer every question or address every issue raised by the use of the Service.
 Zeevou reserves the right to change these terms at any time, effective upon the posting of modified terms and Zeevou will make every effort to communicate these changes to You via email or notification via the Website.
 It is likely the Terms of Service will change over time.
 It is Your obligation to ensure that You have read, understood and agree to the most recent terms available on the Website.

 Occasionally Zeevou may make changes to the Agreements for valid reasons, such as improving the existing functions or features or adding new functions or features to the Service, implementing advancements in science and technology, and reasonable technical adjustments to the Service, ensuring the operability or the security of the Service, and for legal or regulatory reasons.
 When Zeevou makes material changes to the Agreements, we’ll provide You with notice as appropriate under the circumstances, e.g., by displaying a prominent notice or seeking Your agreement within the Service or by sending You an email.
 In some cases, Zeevou will notify You in advance, and Your continued use of the Service after the changes have been made will constitute Your acceptance of the changes.
 Please therefore make sure You read any such notice carefully.
 If You do not wish to continue using the Service under the new version of the Agreements, You may terminate Your account by emailing us [email protected].